 People who collect these chronographs are more ‘movement minded’.
 The base caliber Valjoux 72C and the Valjoux 88 are amongst the most collectible movements out there.
-In combination with a renowned brand such as Minerva, Le Phare, Gallet, Breitling, Excelsior Park, Bovet, Angelus etc. these can go for serious money.
+In combination with renowned brands such as Minerva, Le Phare, Gallet, Breitling, Excelsior Park, Bovet, Angelus, etc. these can go for serious money.
 However, not everyone is able to identify these movements so, in theory, it’s still possible to buy one of these for a good price.

 Be sure you’re not overpaying for a redial because many of these old chronographs are redialed (or repainted), which decreases the value significantly.